 "What is real?
 How do you define real?
 If you are talking about what you can feel, what you smell, what you can taste and see, then real is simply electrical signals interpreted by your brain."

-Checkout the videos below for learn more about the Double Slit Experiment.
+Checkout the videos above for learn more about the Double Slit Experiment.